RAR/esphome-eg4-bms/REGISTER_MAP.md

 Based on analysis of Modbus response from request starting at 0x002D (91 registers total).

+**IMPORTANT:** These configuration registers are **NOT accessible on the standard inverter communication port** (RJ45 pins 1 & 2).
+They appear to be only accessible on the parallel/battery-to-battery communication port (RJ45 pins 7 & 8).
+Attempts to read these registers on the inverter port return all zeros or no response.

 #### Real-Time Clock (RTC) / Timestamp

 Format: YYYY-MM-DD HH:MM:SS